ProjectiveGroupUK/tips-sf-native-app-docs/docs/getting-started.md

 4. TARGET_DB_NAME - This is the database where objects of the data pipeline reside.
 At run time, TiPS would prepend this database name to source and targets defined in metadata (depending on command type).
 If NULL is used, TiPS would use the CURRENT DATABASE.
 5. WAREHOUSE_NAME - This is the name of warehouse that would be used as default warehouse to use if WAREHOUSE_SIZE column hasn't been specified at step level.
 For steps where WAREHOUSE_SIZE has been specified (in t-shirt sizes), string following the last underscore of this value is replaced with the one specified at step.
 E.g. value passed in this parameter is "TIPS_WH_XS", and at one of the steps WAREHOUSE_SIZE is "L", then for that step "TIPS_WH_L" warehouse would be used.
 This parameter cannot be NULL, but can accept CURRENT_WAREHOUSE() function instead.

 All Done!
 You are now set to start using TiPS in its full swing.
 Please do checkout [TiPS Conventions](tips_conventions.md) and [Reference Guide](reference.md) for further useful information.
+And there are few [Demonstration videos](demo_video_tips_v1.md) available too!